openacid/celeritasdb/wiki/replication-algo.md

 ## Prepare reply

-- `status` is the status of the instance on a replica.
+- `committed` is the committed flag of the instance on a replica.

 # Execution